khaldi-med/coursera/soft_skill/project_manag/note.md

         2. Regular status reports (e.g., weekly)
         3. Determine appropriate communication method (direct meetings vs. reports)

-###WBS
+### WBS
     - A **work-breakdown structure (WBS)** in project management and systems engineering is a deliverable-oriented breakdown of a project into smaller components.
 A work breakdown structure is a key project management element that organizes the team's work into manageable sections.
 The Project Management Body of Knowledge defines the work-breakdown structure as a "hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables.

 A WBS provides the necessary framework for detailed cost estimation and control while providing guidance for schedule development and control.

-####2.1 Planning
+#### 2.1 Planning

-I. Introduction to Risk Management
+* I. Introduction to Risk Management
-A. Part of the planning process group
+    - Part of the planning process group
-B. Focuses on identifying and addressing potential project issues
+    - Focuses on identifying and addressing potential project issues

-II.
+* II.
 Definition of Risk
-A. Uncertain events that may or may not happen
+    - Uncertain events that may or may not happen
-B. Can be positive or negative (focus on negative risks)
+    - Can be positive or negative (focus on negative risks)

-III.
+* III.
 Four Steps of Risk Management
-A. Identify risks
+    - Identify risks
-B. Analyze risks
+    - Analyze risks
-C. Develop risk management plans
+    - Develop risk management plans
-D. Implement plans when necessary
+    - Implement plans when necessary

-IV.
+* IV.
 Risk Analysis Components
-A. Impact: How severe the consequences would be
+    - Impact: How severe the consequences would be
-B. Probability: How likely the risk is to occur
+    - Probability: How likely the risk is to occur
-C. Triggers: Signs that indicate a risk is imminent or has occurred
+    - Triggers: Signs that indicate a risk is imminent or has occurred

-V. Risk Response Strategies
+* V. Risk Response Strategies
-A. Mitigation: Reduce the impact or probability
+    - Mitigation: Reduce the impact or probability
-B. Transfer: Shift the risk to another party
+    - Transfer: Shift the risk to another party
-C. Avoidance: Change the project to eliminate the risk
+    - Avoidance: Change the project to eliminate the risk
-D. Acceptance: Prepare for the risk but take no preemptive action
+    - Acceptance: Prepare for the risk but take no preemptive action

-VI.
+* VI.
 Risk Assessment Tool
-A. Risk matrix with impact and probability scored 1-5
+    - Risk matrix with impact and probability scored 1-5
-B. Total risk score = Impact x Probability (max 25)
+    - Total risk score = Impact x Probability (max 25)
-C. Determine acceptable risk levels for the organization
+    - Determine acceptable risk levels for the organization
-D. Develop strategies to reduce high-risk scores
+    - Develop strategies to reduce high-risk scores
-E. Include a separate list of triggers for each risk
+    - Include a separate list of triggers for each risk

-VII.
-Example: Agricultural Project and Elephant Risk
-A. Demonstrates how context affects probability
+* Demonstrates how context affects probability
-B. Illustrates different risk response strategies based on ability to predict (triggers)
+* Illustrates different risk response strategies based on ability to predict (triggers)

+#### Planing and the WBS

+* What is WBS?
+    - Definition: A Work Breakdown Structure (WBS) is a deliverable-oriented grouping of project elements, providing a framework for organizing and defining the total scope of a project.
+    * Levels of Detail: Each ascending level of the WBS represents an increasingly detailed definition of project work.

+* Purpose of WBS
+    - Foundation for Planning: WBS is essential for:
+    - Defining tasks and deliverables.
+    - Estimating costs and resources.
+    - Facilitating communication within the project team.
+    - Task Organization: It breaks down the project into manageable sections, from high-level deliverables to detailed tasks.

+* Schools of Thought on WBS
+    - High-Level Only: Some advocate for a WBS that includes only deliverables and work packages, with detailed tasks listed in a separate WBS dictionary or task list.
+    - Detailed Inclusion: Others believe all detailed tasks should be included in the WBS, creating a comprehensive structure.

+* Key Components of WBS
+    - Deliverables: Unique, verifiable products or results.
+    - Project Activities: Components of work necessary to produce deliverables.
+    - Work Packages: Groupings of related tasks that can be assigned and managed.

+* Building the WBS
+    - Define Deliverables: Identify what needs to be accomplished based on the project’s goals.
+    - Identify Tasks: Break down the deliverables into specific tasks necessary for completion.

+* Scope Representation
+    * Product Scope: All deliverables associated with the project.
+    * Project Scope: The total work required to deliver the project.

+* Levels of WBS
+    * Program Level: Encompasses multiple related projects, forming a larger entity (usually relevant for program managers).
+    * Project Level: The focus for most project managers, detailing the specific project being managed.

+* The WBS is a foundational tool in project management that helps in planning, organizing, and controlling project scope.
+By breaking down tasks into manageable components, project managers can better allocate resources, estimate costs, and track progress throughout the project lifecycle.

+### Planing and scheduling

+* Risks and Float Time Impact
+    - Risk Management: If delays occur (e.g., a blown tire), they will affect the critical path.
+The goal is to have float time to absorb such risks.
+    - Total Float vs. Free Float:
+    - Total Float: The overall slack across the project.
+    - Free Float: Remaining slack for a specific task after accounting for delays in preceding tasks.
+#### constructing a shedule

+* Steps to Build a Schedule
+    - Extract Detailed Tasks from WBS:
+        * Begin with the Work Breakdown Structure (WBS) to identify all detailed tasks necessary for the project.
+    - Add Task Durations:
+    - Assign specific durations to each task based on estimates of how long each will take.
+    - Arrange Tasks:
+        * Organize tasks into sequences and identify any simultaneous relationships that may exist.
+    - Set Project Start or Completion:
+        * Decide whether to schedule from the project start date or work backwards from the completion date.
+    - Determine Early and Late Start/Finish:
+    - Calculate early start, late start, early finish, and late finish for each task to understand scheduling flexibility.
+* Creating a Network Diagram
+    - Activity on Node Format:
+        * Use a network diagram to visualize tasks, durations, and relationships without headers for clarity.
+    - Tasks:
+        * Create boxes representing each task, including durations and scheduling details.
+    - Milestones:
+        A milestone is a task with zero duration that signifies a significant point in the project (e.g., getting into the car).
+    - Identifying the Critical Path
+        * Critical Path:
+            * Tasks on the critical path have no float time; any delay in these tasks will delay the overall project.
+    - Float Time:
+        * Total float represents the amount of time that a series of tasks can be delayed without affecting the project deadline.
+    - Gantt Chart Representation
+        * Transition to Gantt Chart:
+    - Convert the network diagram into a Gantt chart for a visual timeline representation of tasks and critical paths.
+    - Features:
+        * Gantt charts show task durations, dependencies, milestones, and float time visually.
+    - Scheduling Software
+        * Common Tools:
+            - Microsoft Project is the most widely used software, but there are many alternatives available.
+        * Managing Constraints
+            * Human Resource Availability:
+        * Adjust schedules based on the availability of team members, which may affect the critical path.
+        * Adjusting the Schedule
+        * Crashing:
+            - Shorten task durations to meet deadlines, which may increase costs.
+        * Fast-Tracking:
+            - Perform tasks simultaneously that were initially planned in sequence, which may increase project risk.
+        * Scope Reduction:
+            - Reduce project scope or quality as a last resort to fit within the timeline.
+    * A project schedule involves a systematic approach to organizing tasks, estimating durations, and visualizing dependencies.
+By understanding critical paths and managing resources effectively, project managers can ensure timely project completion while being prepared to adjust as necessary.